 Decolonial Futures at Framer Framed

-Introducing a new series for the first term of Decolonial Futures!
-Each week until 1st December Framer Framed will host the first sessions of the Decolonial Futures cultural exchange programme, led in Amsterdam by Ibrahim Cissé.
+Introducing a new series of Decolonial Futures!
+Each week Framer Framed will host a sessions of the Decolonial Futures cultural exchange programme.

-Decolonial Futures is an exchange programme organised between the Sandberg Instituut, the Rietveld Academie, FUNDA Community College, and Framer Framed.
+Decolonial Futures is an exchange programme organised between Framer Framed, the Sandberg Instituut, the Rietveld Academie, and FUNDA Community College in South Africa.
 The programme was inspired by the desire to work collectively towards a decolonial future in which an equal exchange of knowledges and perspectives from students working across the disciplines of art and design could be established.

 Last week marked the first session of the Decolonial Futures Cultural Exchange Programme!
 Led by educator and poet Ibrahim Cissé, our first socially distanced class in Framer Framed brought together eager students from a wide-range of disciplines from the Sandberg Instituut, the Rietveld Academie and Amsterdam University College with members of Funda Community College in Soweto, South Africa.